AlekUp24/Complete_Projects/README.md

 # Complete_Projects
 To show projects I've been working on

- - Folder Cleaner
-     Move files to folders based on file type.
+ - Folder Cleaner (Move files to folders based on file type)